 On the flipside, a cocktail of competencies and performance management can foster an organisational culture where employees feel they need to excel at everything, without so much as breaking a sweat.
-“When people work for a company that esteems them for their innate talent above all else, they tend to run and hide when their image is at risk.”

 When it comes to personality and behaviour tests, "traits" and "types" sound like classic fixed mindset language, without much room for manoeuvre.
 So are we labelling people under the banner of self-understanding, and then encouraging them to play it safe in their comfort zones?